TRANSLATE THIS PAGE

 Center for Counseling and Student Development (Counseling)

-Beginning Friday, March 13 and continuing through March 29, the Center for Counseling and Student Development (CCSD) will not be having face to face meetings.
-Please call CCSD 302-831-2141 (or the UD Helpline after hours, 302-831-1001) if you are in need of emergent help or consultation.
+The Center for Counseling and Student Development (CCSD) will not be having face to face meetings.
+Please call the UD Helpline at 302-831-1001 if you are in need of emergent help or consultation.
 Further updates will be posted as they become available.
 Please see the CCSD website for updates.

 UD Shuttle Bus